Walmart Workers Want A Racial Breakdown Of Who Gets Full-Time Hours

 According to the company's most recent diversity report, executives, senior-level officials and managers at Walmart are disproportionately white and male.
 That 2016 report found that though 42% of associates were people of color, just 31% of managers were, and 22% of officers.
 Similarly, 56% of hourly employees that year were women, but just 43% of managers and 31% of officers were.

-Eight labor leaders and scholars, including Alicia Garza, a founder of Black Lives Matter, expressed the same sentiments in an open letter to Walmart CEO Doug Macmillan in advance of the shareholder meeting.
+Eight labor leaders and scholars, including Alicia Garza, a founder of Black Lives Matter, expressed worry over the statistics in an open letter to Walmart CEO Doug Macmillan in advance of the shareholder meeting.
 The letter's authors emphasized the lower representation of women and people of color in management positions.

 "We are very concerned that one major explanation for this disparity in representation might be that people of color are disproportionately concentrated in these 50 percent part-time jobs," they wrote, since part-time positions offer fewer ladders for career advancement.
 "Voluntarily releasing this information is clearly consistent with Walmart’s commitment to diversity... and transparency, and using metrics to measure progress toward your inclusion goals."